-- (a) Appellate Advocacy is an elective course for three semester hours of graded credit. - (b) When offered as a three-hour course, it satisfies the Professional Skills requirement. - (c) Prerequisites for taking the course are Civil Procedure I and II, Contracts, Legal Research and Writing I and II, Property, and Torts. - (d) The instructor of the course shall have the discretion not to give a final examination. - (e) In publications, the description of the course shall be approximately as follows:
+(a) Appellate Advocacy is an elective course for three semester hours of graded credit.

+- (b) When offered as a three-hour course, it satisfies the Advanced Practicum Component of the Professional Development Requirement. - (c) Prerequisites for taking the course are Civil Procedure I and II, Contracts, Legal Research and Writing I and II, Property, and Torts. - (d) The instructor of the course shall have the discretion not to give a final examination. - (e) In publications, the description of the course shall be approximately as follows: